 Moving into aged care can be a stressful time so we will always do our best to help make the transition as smooth as possible.

-Below we take you through some of the usual key steps involved in moving into one of our Opal care communities.
+Below we take you through some of the usual key steps involved in moving into one of our Care Communities.

 1. Meet with us before your move-in day